 CBD is a traditional and natural cancer treatment method.
 Although it has garnered tremendous attention in recent studies, the use of CBD is traced back to 500 BC.
 CBD products beyond the oil, tinctures, capsules, and sprays could be used orally to yield its benefits.

-It exerts anti-proliferative effects on the breast cancerous cells through its wide array of mechanisms including autophagy, apoptosis, cell cycle arrest, etc. There are recent studies that found the anti-proliferative effects on breast cancerous cells are independent of endocannabinoid receptors.
+It exerts anti-proliferative effects on breast cancerous cells through its wide array of mechanisms including autophagy, apoptosis, cell cycle arrest, etc. There are recent studies that found the antiproliferative effects on breast cancerous cells are independent of endocannabinoid receptors.

 Generally, various cell lines of these breast cancers have been used in order to demonstrate their dose-dependent reaction to CBD including the ER-positive cells, ER-negative cells, and also triple-negative breast cancer cells.
 The use of even a small dose of CBD induced cell death in ER-negative cells after 24 hours.

-This indicates that these breast cancer cell lines are sensitive to the anti-proliferative effects of CBD.
-It has been consistently showing that it generates ROS that inhibits proliferation and further induces cell death.
+This indicates that these breast cancer cell lines are sensitive to the antiproliferative effects of CBD.
+It has been consistently shown that it generates ROS that inhibits proliferation and further induces cell death.
 In addition, the use of CBD can inhibit tumor migration, neo-vascularization, and invasion.